 To show a graph of disk activity in your Dock, choose View > Dock Icon > Show Disk Activity.

 The information at the bottom of the Network pane shows total network activity across all apps.
 The graph moves from right to left and updates at the intervals set in View > Update Frequency.
 The graph also includes a pop-up menu to switch between showing packets or data as a unit of measurement.
 The color blue shows either the number of packets received per second or the amount of data received per second.
-The color red shows either the number of packets received per second or the amount of data sent per second.
+The color red shows either the number of packets sent per second or the amount of data sent per second.

 To show a graph of network usage in your Dock, choose View > Dock Icon > Show Network Usage.